nialldmarsh/Summeriser/README.md

    ```

 4. **Output Metrics**:
-   The metrics will be saved in `output/metrics_output.json` and analyzed for insights.
+   The metrics, including summarizer durations, will be saved in `output/metrics_output.json` and analyzed for insights.

 ## Output Metrics